AbdalrahmanAliElnashar/Regression-Projects/README.md

 # Regression-Projects
-Apply different regression algorithms and measures on different datasets
+Apply Different Regression Algorithms and Measures on Different Datasets